Academics

 Register for the SAT

-The ACT can be used at almost all colleges as a substitute for the SAT I (and often for the SAT II Subject Tests).
+The ACT can be used at almost all colleges as a substitute for the SAT.
 In the past, the ACT was used primarily by colleges in the Midwest and West of the United States.
 Recently, the number and geographical spread of colleges accepting the ACT has grown.
 For example, more than 98 percent of the 330 colleges that accept the Common Application also accept the ACT.
 Students should read the requirements of the colleges in which they are interested to determine whether the ACT is an acceptable or preferred option.

-The ACT consists of four 35- to 50-minute subtests in English, Mathematics, Reading, and Science Reasoning, as well as a writing section.
+The ACT consists of four 35- to 50-minute subtests in English, Mathematics, Reading, and Science Reasoning.
 You will receive four separate scores, plus a composite score that averages the tests.
 Scores range from 1 (low) to 36 (high).
-The College Counseling Office can provide a graph to help correlate ACT and SAT I scores.
+The College Counseling Office can provide a graph to help correlate ACT and SAT scores.

 • TOEFL: Test of English as a Foreign Language